aide-qc/deploy/website/content/developers/implement_quasimo_workflow.md

 };
 ```

-Similar to [creating a new `Optimizer`](/deploy/developers/implement_optimizer/), to create a new QSim workflow, one need to subclass `QuantumSimulationWorkflow` and provide a concrete implementation.
+Similar to [creating a new `Optimizer`](/deploy/developers/implement_optimizer/), to create a new QuaSiMo workflow, one need to subclass `QuantumSimulationWorkflow` and provide a concrete implementation.

 Specifically, we need to provide a `name` and `description` string (`Identifiable` interface) and implement the `initialize` and `execute` methods of the `QuantumSimulationWorkflow` interface.
 Generally-speaking, `initialize` is where we parse any user-provided configuration parameters that the workflow supports, and `execute` is where we run the workflow procedure.
 This may include constructing quantum circuits, evaluating those circuits to estimate operator expectation values, classical processing and/or optimization, etc.